 How does Teardrop attack work?

 Teardrop attacks target the network layer of the protocols.
-Network layer performs three main functions.
+The network layer performs three main functions.

-- It designates each data packet with the correct IP of the sender as well as the receiver.
+- It designates each data packet with the correct IP of the sender and receiver.
 This logical addressing ensures that the data reaches the right destination.

-- It also performs dividing the outgoing messages into packets and assembling the incoming packets into messages.
+- It also divides the outgoing messages into packets and assembles the incoming packets into messages.

 - It also determines the best path for data transmission.

 In the Teardrop attack, the bug-laden data packets get overlapped, and the victim’s machine gets confused while rearranging them.
-Simultaneously, the hacker sends in more data packets to the device, causing more confusion, which eventually leads to a system crash.
+Simultaneously, the hacker sends more data packets to the device, causing more confusion and eventually leading to a system crash.

 This attack was common to the earlier versions of the Windows OS.
 However, the attacks once again resurfaced in 2018, thereby prompting Microsoft to release the security patch.